 is a contender.
 Like the Yeti SB5.5

-tackles downhill runs with confidence and composure.
-It's also a far better climber than the SB5.5
+tackles downhill runs with confidence and composure, and it's a better climber than the Yeti SB5.5

 .
 For that reason, we prefer the Santa Cruz

 for long days in the saddle.
-The lively pedal platform keeps you energized while cranking out the miles.
-You'll go out of your way to just keep riding the Hightower LT
+The firm pedal platform keeps you energized while cranking out the miles.
+You'll find yourself tagging on extra miles just to keep riding the Hightower LT

 Read the First Look: Hightower LT 2018